How to Start Doing and Reach Your Goals

-You are likely immune to the should’s you dole out, and are not taking them seriously to begin with.
+You are likely immune to the Should’s you dole out, and are not taking them seriously.
 After all, it’s easy to say you should do something, but entirely different to say you will.
-Once you take notice of all the actions you say you should do, really start to question if it’s something you actually want to incorporate into your life.
+Take notice of all the actions you say you should do, then ask yourself if it’s something you actually want to incorporate into your life.
 More often than not, your should’s are not truly important to you.
 And that’s OK!

 Another example is meal planning.
-I have friends who post beautiful images of their meal prep on Sunday’s and I used to think I should be prepping all my meals, too.
+We all see moms who post beautiful images of their meal prep on Sundays.
+And, I used to think I should be prepping my family’s meals that way, too.
 In reality, that style of meal planning just doesn’t jive with my life right now.
 Instead, I found a happy medium in my meal planning that looks different from what I thought I should be doing.

 Read This: 5 Grocery Hacks for Busy Moms